Atupakisyestephen/todolist-web-application-with-database/README.md

 # todolist-web-application-with-database
 This is a simple web-based Todo List application built using Node.js, Express, EJS, and MongoDB.
-The app allows users to create custom todo lists, add items to them, and delete completed tasks.
+The app allows users to create custom todo lists, add items to them, and delete completed tasks.<br />

-Features
+Features<br />
-Default List: A predefined "Today" list with default tasks.
+Default List: A predefined "Today" list with default tasks.<br />
-Custom Lists: Create custom todo lists by typing a unique name in the URL.
+Custom Lists: Create custom todo lists by typing a unique name in the URL.<br />
-Add/Delete Tasks: Add tasks to any list and delete them upon completion.
+Add/Delete Tasks: Add tasks to any list and delete them upon completion.<br />

 Technologies Used
 Backend: Node.js, Express